-Very common on wet ground in the Highlands, bog myrtle has a distinctive sweet smell and supports many insects.
+Very common on wet ground in the Highlands, bog myrtle (Myrica gale) has a distinctive sweet smell and supports many insects.

 Bog myrtle is distributed throughout western and northern Europe, from Portugal, Spain, Britain, Ireland and the Netherlands to Scandinavia.
 It also occurs in France, Germany, Poland and across the Baltic states of Estonia, Latvia and Lithuania into eastern Russia.
 It is distributed throughout much of northern North America, including Alaska, all of Canada, Washington, Oregon and from Minnesota eastwards to New England in the USA, as well as the states of Kentucky and Tennessee.
 A subspecies (Myrica gale ssp. tomentosa) is found in northern parts of Japan, the Korean peninsula, Sakhalin Island and eastern Siberia.